2025-09-05

 Click "Advanced Sharing"

-- Review the Share name; if necessary, change to a shorter name
+- Review the Share name; if necessary, change to a shorter name; a name with no spaces

 - For example, if the folder name was "Some Random Folder" -- the sharename would be the same.
 Consider renaming the share to "mySharedFolder"